 From ancient towers and off-grid bothies to historic townhouses and sprawling country estates – every night can be special in ‘Norn Iron’.

 It would be a mistake to only see Northern Ireland, the holiday destination, as the home of Giant’s Causeway and Game of Thrones locations.
 Both are excellent reasons to visit, but there are also rugged coastlines, sandy beaches, rocky coves and dramatic mountains – as well as great food, bars, cafes and famous hospitality.
 Whether you hole up in Belfast for a week or spend your time on the road, you’ll find good people and good times.
-The only real question is where to stay?
+The only real question is where to stay in Northern Ireland?
 Here are a few ideas for those who like to lay their head somewhere a little different.

 If you like sleeping in a bubble you might be the kind of person who’d also enjoy kipping in a tipi.
 With traditional Native American design, this soaring 18ft (5.5m) glamping experience offers the chance to live out one of your childhood fantasies.
 Sleep on cosy sheepskins, roast marshmallows on the firepit and wake up surrounded by glorious green.
 It’s not all low-octane fun though, with the chance to go riding, cycling, go-karting, abseiling or mountain biking on the doorstep.
 Nearby you’ve also got Markethill, with independent shops and eateries galore, and Gosford Forest Park, a favourite with walkers and mountain bikers.
 If the tipi life doesn’t do it for you, fear not, the site also offers a shepherd’s hut, Gypsy caravan or log cabin.